Chinese Church in London

 Overview

-The Chinese Church in London (CCiL) is a registered charity established in 2004 through the merger of several Chinese congregations.
-With an annual income of approximately £2 million, the church has grown from 13 members to over 2,000 regular worshippers across ten congregations in eight locations throughout London.
-While primarily focused on serving the Chinese community in London and preaching the Gospel, CCiL operates two distinct grant-making programs: the Carelinks Fund (with an annual target of £50,000) supporting local and global humanitarian organizations, and their Mission Support Program providing ongoing financial and pastoral support to missionaries and mission organizations worldwide.
-The church maintains partnerships with organizations working in countries including Albania, Bahrain, China, Croatia, Hong Kong, Romania, Tanzania, Thailand, and the United States.
+The Chinese Church in London (CCiL) is a registered charity established in 2004 and incorporated as a company on 12 November 2004.
+Over its history, the church has grown from 13 members to more than 2,000 regular worshippers across ten congregations in eight locations throughout London.
+While primarily focused on serving the Chinese community in London and preaching the Gospel, CCiL operates two distinct grant-making programmes: the Carelinks Fund (with an annual target of £50,000) supporting local and global humanitarian organisations, and their Mission Support Programme providing ongoing financial and pastoral support to missionaries and mission organisations worldwide.
+The church maintains partnerships with organisations working in countries including Albania, Bahrain, China, Croatia, Hong Kong, Romania, Tanzania, Thailand, and the United States.

 Funding Priorities